amujain22/java-virtual-assistant/README.md

 since the project is in development mode, it may be contains some errors.

-suggestions are welcome at ajjain1280@gmail.com.
+Suggestions are welcome at ajjain1280@gmail.com.

-thanks for showing intrest in this project.
+Thanks for showing intrest in this project.